 Offer New Choices with Their Favorite Meal

-Most kids are picky eaters and as a parent it is frustrating.
+Most kids are a picky eater and as a parent it is frustrating.
 They may eventually grow out of it while others remain picky eaters even as an adult.
 Next time you want to offer new healthy food options, pair it with their favorite meal.

 Serving their favorite meal will get them excited for dinner time.
 When they are excited that they are having their familiar favorite dish, they may be more willing to try out that new food that they picked out at the grocery store.
 But don’t force the issue if they change their mind.